-Dr. Bonior is best known for "Baggage Check," her weekly mental health column in the Washington Post Express, unique among advice columns for its plentiful wit and pop culture references.
-Frequently cited in other media, her expertise has most recently appeared on NPR, in Forbes, The New York Times, HLN, CNN, MSNBC, Yahoo!, U.S. News and World Report, Mic.com, Real Simple, Cosmopolitan, USA Today, Everyday with Rachael Ray, Glamour, Self, Good Housekeeping, Woman's Day, and Seventeen.
-She writes Psychology Today's "Friendship 2.0" blog and contributes to The Huffington Post, and is a television commentator for several Washington, DC stations about psychological issues.
+Dr. Bonior is also known for Baggage Check, her long-time weekly mental health column in the Washington Post, unique among advice columns for its plentiful wit and pop culture references.
+Frequently cited in other media, her work and expertise have most recently been featured in The New York Times, Forbes, NPR, HLN, CNN, MSNBC, Yahoo!, U.S. News and World Report, Mic.com, Vox, Real Simple, Cosmopolitan, USA Today, Everyday with Rachael Ray, Glamour, Self, Woman's Day, and Seventeen.
+Her blog for Psychology Today has been read more than 6 million times, and she is featured frequently on television to talk about psychological issues.

 She is the author of The Friendship Fix (St. Martin's Press) and the recent best-selling book Psychology: Essential Thinkers, Classic Theories, and How They Inform Your World.
 In addition to serving on the adjunct faculty of Georgetown University, Dr. Bonior maintains a part-time private psychotherapy practice.
 She lives in the Washington, DC, area with her husband, three children, and huge Black lab mix Buster.